Spaectus/Agenda-Militant-ICS-Export/README.md

 cargo run --release
 ```

-Then go to `http://localhost:8080/` to get the agenda militant as an ical file.
+Then go to `http://localhost:8080/` to get the activist agenda as an ical file.